What is a Dynamic Purchasing System?

 Suppliers: how to apply to join the Language Services DPS:

-Suppliers apply by registering on www.lppsourcing.org.
-Follow the link 9XZE-4S5ICF Provision of Lanaguage Services to access the PQQ.
+Suppliers apply by registering on www.lppsourcing.org. search for DN225407 Provision of Language Services and follow the link to access the PQQ

 Buyers: how to use the Language Services DPS: